Sequendus/Python-Systems-Portfolio/README.md

-# Gravity-Based Connect Four & Python Systems Project
+# Python Systems Projects

-This repository contains a collection of Python systems developed as part of my programming coursework at the University of Sydney.
-The project focuses on object‑oriented design, recursion, decorators, and system‑level thinking, rather than just basic gameplay or scripts.
+This repository contains a collection of Python systems developed as part of my coursework for **INFO1110 (Introduction to Programming)** at the University of Sydney.
+The project focuses on object‑oriented design, recursion, decorators, and system‑level thinking.

 ---